History of NBC: Comcast era (2011–present)

 The 2016–17 season brought more success for NBC with the premiere of comedy-drama This Is Us, which was well received by critics and ratings and was renewed for two additional seasons in January 2017.
 The Blacklist continued to bring in modest ratings, but it brought the failed launch of its spinoff The Blacklist: Redemption.
-NBC continued to grow the Chicago franchise with a third spinoff titled Chicago Justice.
+NBC tried to expand the Chicago franchise with a fourth spinoff titled Chicago Justice, but the show was canceled after a single season of 13 episodes.
 On the comedy side, workplace sitcom Superstore continued success in its second season.
 NBC launched new fantasy sitcom The Good Place following The Voice and brought in modest ratings and was renewed for a second season in January 2017.
 Another highlight of the 2016–17 season was The Wall, which premiered to modest ratings and would air in the summer time period prior to the 2017–18 season.

 The 2017–18 season brought continued success for NBC with the premiere of Ellen's Game of Games and the return of Will & Grace, the latter of which previously aired its final episode in 2006.
 The 2018–19 season would continue NBC's success with the premieres of The Titan Games, Manifest, Songland, and New Amsterdam, all of which would be renewed for additional seasons; however, The Village and The Enemy Within would not make it past their first seasons.
 NBC's dominance of the 2010s would fade during the 2019–20 season, when the COVID-19 pandemic caused a major disruption in production of NBC's programming.
 The pandemic caused the IOC and the Japanese government to reach an agreement to postpone the 2020 Summer Olympics to the summer of 2021, resulting in NBC having to rely on alternative programming for the summer of 2020.
-NBC later moved to No. 2 in the Nielsen ratings (behind only CBS) in 2021, then reclaimed its status the top-rated network in 2022.
+Before the 2022–23 season started, NBC considered to not program the 10 PM hour and move Fallon to 10:35 in 2022, much like Fox and the CW, but they decided not to go forward with those plans.

 The 2022–23 season saw the series premieres of their new multi-camera comedies Lopez vs Lopez on November 4, 2022 and the 2023 revival of Night Court on January 17, 2023.
 The 2024–25 season saw the series premieres of their new comedies Happy's Place on October 18, 2024 and St. Denis Medical on November 12, 2024.

+Ever since the 2020s decade started, NBC ended at second place in overall viewership on the Nielsen ratings (only behind CBS) at the end of the 2020–21, the 2021–22, the 2022–23, the 2023–24 and the 2024–25 seasons.